Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 It is important to always be conscious of the particular region you have selected when you launch new AWS resources, as pricing and service availability can vary from one to next.
 Endpoint addresses are used to access your AWS resources remotely from within application code or scripts.
 Prefixes like _ec2_, _apigateway_ or _cloudformation_ are often added to the endpoint to specify a particular AWS service e.g _cloudformation.us-east-2.amazonaws.com_.
 See [full list](https://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) of endpoints.

 A VPC is effectively a network address space within which you can create network subnets and associate then with particular availability zones.
-When configures properly, this architecture can provide effective resource solation and durable replication.
+When configures properly, this architecture can provide effective resource isolation and durable replication.

 __The AWS Service Level Agreement__
 The important thing to remember is that it's not if things will fail but when.
 Build your applications to be geographically disperses and fault tolerant so that when things do break, your users will barely notice.